Playa Barcelona, the Best City Beach in Spain

 Barceloneta Beach is roughly a 20 minutes walk from La Rambla, Barcelona’s most famous avenue.
-The residents and tourists of Barcelona can get to Playa Barceloneta, very easily by bus, tourist bus or even the metro.
+The residents and tourists of Barcelona can get to this city beach, Playa Barceloneta, very easily by bus, tourist bus or even the metro.
 Barceloneta beach is in the barrio “la Barcelona” that used to be a fisherman village.
 It is currently a favorite beach spot for tourists, although the neighbors aren’t happy about it…

 the beach is man made, but is very beautiful and sunny all year long

 It is the social hub for people both young and young at heart.
 This Mediterranean beach is a meeting point for tourists as well as long time residents of this wonderful city.
 Like a good many places in Europe, the history here goes back a bit.
 It was founded by either the Phoenicians and Carthaginians (pre-dating Romans involvement).
 The beaches of Barcelona were involved in other historical events, including the Spanish Reconquista.
 Enough about the history, people come here to Barceloneta beach to party, enjoy the weather and good vibes.

 Where is Playa Barcelona?
 41°23′N 2°11′W

 If you think of the best European cities with beaches, where exactly would Barcelona fall on this list?
 Exactly.
 It’s sort of like the Miami of Europe.